cristina-v-melnic/pattern-formation/README.md

 Project that models the spontaneous formation of patterns in reaction-diffusion system based on Alan Turing's paper of 1952 "The Chemical Basis of Morphogenesis".

-Realised as a semester project in a group of 3 people Ece Sanin and ... as part of the course in Computational Sciences at the Freie Universitaet Berlin in 2019.
+This work was part of a semester project in a group of 3 people: myself, Ece Sanin and Kevin R. as part of the course in Computational Sciences at the Freie Universitaet Berlin in 2019.